MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-visual-layer-with-win32.md

 ---
 # Using the Visual Layer with Win32

-You can use Windows Runtime Composition APIs (also called the [Visual layer](/windows/uwp/composition/visual-layer)) in your Win32 apps to create modern experiences that light up for Windows 10 users.
+You can use Windows Runtime Composition APIs (also called the [Visual layer](/windows/uwp/composition/visual-layer)) in your Win32 apps to create modern experiences that light up for Windows users.

 The complete code for this tutorial is available on GitHub: [Win32 HelloComposition sample](https://github.com/Microsoft/Windows.UI.Composition-Win32-Samples/tree/master/cpp/HelloComposition).

 Universal Windows Applications that need precise control over their UI composition have access to the [Windows.UI.Composition](/uwp/api/windows.ui.composition) namespace to exert fine grained control over how their UI is composed and rendered.
 This composition API is not limited to UWP apps, however.
-Win32 desktop applications can take advantage of the modern composition systems in UWP and Windows 10.
+Win32 desktop applications can take advantage of the modern composition systems in UWP and Windows.

 ## Prerequisites